jheyman/blog/pages/BlueKey/index.md

 ---

+## Bluetooth auto-connect

+Prototype #2 is ok to use, but still has one major drawback: after turning it on, one has to go in the phone's Bluetooth settings menu and manually trig the connection.
+Quite ok during tests, but a big no-no for every day use.
+It turns out, the RN42 module has multiple configuration settings related to bluetooth connection to the device it is paired with, and by default it does not auto-connect.

+After checking the RN42 docs and experimenting for a while, I settled on the following mechanism:

+* keep the RN42 in Slave mode
+* perform a one-time configuration to store the phone's bluetooth address in the module settings
+* At power-up, send the command to manually connect to this stored address

+The RN42 configuration sequence I implemented is as follows:

+    // Enter RN42 command mode
+    Serial.print("$$$");
+    delay(250);

+    // Restore factory settings, just to be sure of the starting point Serial.print("SF,1\n");
+    delay(250);

+    // Setup the HID profile so that device is recognized as a keyboard Serial.print("S~,6\n");
+    delay(250);

+    // Setup the name prefix that will appear on the remote device Serial.print("S-,bluekey\n");
+    delay(250);

+    // Store the BT address of the remote device, for automatic connection at power-up Serial.print("SR,");
+    Serial.print(targetBTAddress);
+    Serial.print("\n");
+    delay(250);

+    // Reboot
+    Serial.print("R,1\n");

+* the delays are mostly unnecessary, I kept them to be on the safe side.
+* the targetBTAddress field is requested to be entered manually by the user (can also be read on the RN42, but I want to be able to work with TX signal only).
+On Android phones, it can be found in `Settings` / `About Device` / `Status` / `Bluetooth Address`

+Auto-connecting to the paired bluetooth device upon power-on is then a simple matter of adding this in the startup code:

+    // Enter RN41 command mode
+    Serial.print("$$$");
+    delay(250);

+    // Connect using pre-stored BT address (via SR,<...> command) Serial.print("C\n");

+I am fully aware that the RN42 implements HW auto-connect modes to spare this code, but I found it more flexible to let the arduino control the moment when the module is allowed to connect, through this command.

+---

+## Off-topic: receiving data from the RN42

+While the prototype does not need the RN42's TX pin to be connected to the arduino to operate, I still experimented with it to read responses in command mode.
+What should have been a 5 minutes test turned out to be trickier than anticipated, so I capture a few notes here just in case.

+The RN42 is configured to communicate at 115200 bauds by default, and it turns out that while the Arduino pro micro can send data on its TX pint at 115200bauds, it struggles to receives data at this rate, with results ranging from almost working but corrupting a few characters, to reading garbage.

+The solution is to lower the baudrate to something lower (I used 9600 arbitrarily).
+There is a useful command on the RN42 to temporarily adjust the baudrate, without impacting the baudrate configured at power-up (115200).
+As a reference, the full sequence to read and display the RN42 firmware version as the response to the `V` command is :

+    // Enter RN42 command mode
+    Serial.print("$$$");
+    delay(50);

+    // By default the RN42 uses 115200 bauds in RX and TX
+    // But somehow the arduino pro mini cannot handle the 115200 bauds in the RX direction
+    // So set RN42 temporary baud rate to 9600
+    Serial.print("U,9600,N\n");

+    // Change baud rate on arduino TX side to 9600 too Serial.flush();
+    Serial.begin(9600);
+    delay(250);

+    // Flush RX buffer just in case
+    while(Serial.available()) Serial.read();

+    // Enter command mode again
+    Serial.print("$$$");

+    // wait a bit to make sure response ("CMD") has started arriving delay(5);

+    // read & display incoming response bytes while(Serial.available()) {
+    display.print((char)Serial.read());
+    }

+    // Send command to get RN42 firmware version delay(50);
+    Serial.print("V\n");

+    // wait a bit to make sure response (FW version text) has started arriving delay(10);

+    // read & display incoming response bytes while(Serial.available()) {
+    display.print((char)Serial.read());
+    }

+    // Exit command mode
+    delay(250);
+    Serial.print("---\n");

+    // wait a bit to make sure response ("END") has started arriving delay(10);

+    // read & display incoming response bytes while(Serial.available()) {
+    display.print((char)Serial.read());
+    }

+    // Restore arduino baud rate to 115200.
+    Serial.flush();
+    Serial.begin(115200);

+**Note**: some of the delays are due to the fact that I reduced the UART RX buffer to 16 bytes earlier on, to optimize SRAM memory usage.
+So to make sure I do not loose any incoming character, I ensure through these delays (calibrated manually based on captured trace on the line) that the arduino start actively reading received bytes right after they start coming in.

+---

 ## PROTOTYPE #3: the SNES variant

 The next step was to package the prototype into something usable.
 That meant: